otsob/siatec-c-code/README.md

 when execution is finished.

 ### Troubleshooting
-Depending on the shell on your system, you may need to run the scripts with `source <script>` instead if you run into problems.
+Depending on the shell on your system, you may need to run the scripts with `source <script>` or modify the first line of the scripts to use `bash` or `zsh` instead if you run into problems.